onojetathekid/second-brain/Projects/Docker Ultimate Course/Dockerfile.md

  . // where docker can find the Dockerfile if in current directory

 * docker image ls // lists the images you have
-* docker run hello-docker // will run the app in a docker
+* docker run hello-docker // will run the app in a docker container // now can run on any computer
 * docker container ls -a // see all containers running and stopped
 *